 Programme of Study

-We currently offer A-Level Drama (AQA) which gives students the opportunity to study practitioners, play texts and create work for performance.
-Key stage 5 students closely follow a similar outline to KS4, making transition smooth and students more confident.
+We currently offer A-Level Drama (AQA) which gives students the opportunity to study practitioners, play texts and create live theatre work for performance.
+Students are encouraged to develop their learning from that of GCSE study, exploring key and influential practitioners of the 20th and 21st centuries.